miohtama/opsec/source/team/index.rst

 **The terminal access to the server requires passphrase protected key?** Yes / No

-Logging to the server containing private data is only allowed with the passphrase protected key files.
+Logging in to the server containing private data is allowed only with passphrase-protected key files.

-The usual logging method is by SSH secure shell connection, but if alternative methods to access the server exist the key files should be used there too.
+The usual logging method is by SSH secure shell connection, but if alternative methods to access the server exist, the key files should be used there, too.

 Using key files instead of passwords protects against brute force attacks, simple keylogging attacks, weak password attacks and such.
-Furthermore the keys must be passphrase protected so in the the case a key file itself leaks it is useless for the attacker.
+Furthermore, the keys must be passphrase protected so that in case a key file itself leaks, it is useless to the attacker.

 .. note ::

-  If the hosting provider has console, terminal or root password reset option on the server a special attention should be paid on this.
-It is better either to disable this feature or make sure it is behind two-factor authentication and cannot be performed by the hosting provider personel.
+  If the hosting provider has a console, terminal or root password reset option on the server, special attention should be paid to this.
+It is better to either disable this feature or to make sure it is behind two-factor authentication and cannot be performed by hosting provider personnel.